-Please refer to "The Graduate Admission Process" section for general graduate admission information.
-For consideration and admission to the Master of Education in Instruction: Teaching and Learning program, applicants must satisfactorily submit or complete the following:
+Please refer to "The Graduate Admissions Process" section for general graduate admission information.
+For full admission to the Master of Education in Instruction: Teaching and Learning degree program, applicants are expected to provide or complete the following:

+Complete and submit the Graduate Application for Admission, accompanied by a non-refundable application fee.

+Complete the application online. webcampus.wilmu. edu/application\graduate.asp?d=G

+2. Register for MED 6102 (E-Folio) along with other course(s) selected.

-- 1. A graduate application for admission accompanied by a non-refundable application fee. - 2.
-An official transcript from a regionally accredited college, university, or other degree-granting institution, verifying completion of a bachelor's degree.
-Send official transcript (s) directly to Wilmington University from the identified college or university. - 3.
-An interview with an Admissions Counselor, Program Advisor, or Program Coordinator. - 4.
-Completion of the online writing assessment. - 5.
-A record of work experience (a minimum of three years of work experience is preferred). - 6.
-International students must submit results from the Test of English as Foreign Language (TOEFL).
+Provide an official transcript from a regionally accredited college, university, or other degreegranting institution, verifying completion of a bachelor's degree.
+Send official transcript(s) directly to Wilmington University from the identified college or university.

+Schedule a program planning conference with an Admissions Counselor, Program Advisor, or the Program Chair.

+Provide a record of work experience as a classroom teacher or in a related field (three years of experience is preferred).

+International students must provide results from the Test of English as Foreign Language (TOEFL) that meet current minimum score requirements.

-All of the documents indicated above should be sent to the Office of Graduate Admissions.
+All of the documents described above should be sent to the Office of Graduate Admissions.